 Black widow spiders are black and shiny.
-They are about a half-inch to 1 inch long.
+They are about a ½ inch to 1 inch long.
 Only female black widows are dangerous.
 They have a red or orange marking on their bodies.
-Black widow spiders are found throughout the U.S. But they are most common in the southern and western states.
+(The marking is most often an hourglass shape but this may vary).
+Black widow spiders are found all over the U.S. But they are most common in the southern and western states.
 They live outdoors in places such as woodpiles, porch furniture, and fences.
-They tend to avoid the inside of homes.
-But they can be found in dark corners of garages and outhouses.
-They are shy and do not bite unless disturbed.
+They don't often go inside homes.
+But they can be found in dark corners of garages, basements, and outhouses.
+They generally don't bite unless they feel threatened.

 When the black widow spider bites, it injects a small amount of venom.
 This can cause pain, numbness, tingling, redness, and swelling at the bite site.
-Other symptoms include muscle cramps all over the body and severe abdominal pain.
-Tremors (shaking), sweating, rapid breathing, weakness, headaches, nausea, and vomiting can also occur.
+Other symptoms include muscle cramps all over the body and severe belly (abdominal) pain.
+Shaking (tremors), sweating, rapid breathing, weakness, headaches, nausea, and vomiting can also occur.
 In severe cases, the person may also develop a fast heart rate and high blood pressure.
-Symptoms most often appear within 30 minutes to 2 hours of the bite.
+Symptoms most often appear 30 minutes to 2 hours after the bite.
 They may last for 24 to 72 hours.
-Symptoms may be worse in children and the elderly.
+Symptoms may be worse in children and older adults.

 The bite site will be cleaned.
-Cold packs may be used to ease pain and swelling.
-Medicine may be given to relieve pain and muscle spasms.
+Cold packs may be used to slow the absorption of the venom, and ease pain and swelling.
+Medicine may be given to ease pain and muscle spasms.
 A tetanus shot may also be given, if needed.
-For severe cases, antivenom may be given.
-This antivenom carries a small risk of allergic reaction.
-A delayed reaction to the antivenom called serum sickness can also occur 1 to 2 weeks later.
+For severe cases, a medicine called antivenin may be given.
+This carries a small risk of allergic reaction.
+A delayed reaction to the antivenin can also occur 1 to 2 weeks later.
+This is called serum sickness.
 This may cause symptoms such as rash, fever, and joint pain.

 - Check the bite site daily for signs of infection (see below).